 The Bill Mazeroski Miracle League Field opened in Murrysville in 2012.
 The Murrysville program was started by the local Rotary Club of Murrysville-Export and the Municipality of Murrysville.
 This field is the largest in the region, and the complex also includes an accessible basketball court, fitness trail and picnic pavilion.
 More than 100 children and adults belong to the program.
 Pirates Charities contributed financially to the development of this project and assisted with various fundraising efforts.
 For more information, please visit www.mlwpa.org.

 In May of 2015, the Miracle League of Indiana County hosted its grand opening.
 Indiana, PA is located approximately 90 minutes from the City of Pittsburgh.
 The Indiana County YMCA partnered with Pirates Charities on the construction of the field, and now operates the Miracle League program.
 To date, more than 130 youth and adults participate.
 Pirates Charities provided financial support to assist with the construction of the field.
 For more information, please visit www.icymca.org.

 MIRACLE LEAGUE OF BLAIR COUNTY (ALTOONA, PA)

-The Miracle League of Blair County is located in Altoona, PA, which is approximately a two-hour drive from Pittsburgh.
+Founded in 2013, the Miracle League of Blair County is located in Altoona, PA.
 Altoona is also the home of the Pirates AA Affiliate, the Altoona Curve.
 Pirates Charities supports the Blair County program with funding and in-kind donations.
 Approximately 150 participants belong to the Blair County Miracle League.
 For more information, please visit www.pamiracleleague.com.